Written by Joshua Malin

 If your child plays sports, you’ll also want to consider if they need to be covered for physiotherapy, chiropractic or remedial massage in case of a sports injury.
 Other extras policies might include cover for counselling and psychology to help look after their mental health.

 The age your child can stay on your policy will differ between health funds, with some funds covering eligible dependants until 31.
-Your children may need to meet specific criteria to be included on your cover, such as being a student dependant, not being married or in a de-facto relationship and more.
+Your children may need to meet specific criteria to be included on your cover, such as being a student dependant, not married or in a de-facto relationship and more.

 With private health insurance for families, your loved ones will be able to claim on treatment out of hospital or through the private system, provided the service is included on your policy, the relevant waiting periods have been served and all claiming requirements have been met.